AbdullaiSuleiman94/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that compiles a C file and creates an executable named cisfun.
+Write a C program that prints the size of various types on the computer it is compiled and run on.